 - Diestrus: When the bitch refuses to ride again, it is a sign that the heat has ended, beginning the diestrus phase.
 This phase lasts for about 60 to 90 days, in which the bloody flow stops (mucus may appear), the vul.va reduces its inflammation and recovers its usual appearance.

 - Anestrus: The subsequent period of sexual inactivity is the anestrus, and it persists until the next proestrus.

 Do Female Dogs Menstruate?

 No, female dogs don’t menstruate.
 A woman’s menstruation occurs at the end of the menstrual cycle only if she is not pregnant.
 The elimination of blood occurs along with remains of the walls of the uterus, which had been prepared to accommodate a possible pregnancy that, in the end, has not taken place.
 The bleeding of the female dog or bitch, on the contrary, indicates the beginning of the estrous cycle.
 It is thought to be caused by an increase in uterine blood supply, and it happens regardless of whether there will be a pregnancy or not.

 How Long is a Dog Pregnant?

-The gestation period for dogs is between 63 and 65 days counting from the first day of mating.
+The gestation period in dogs is between 63 and 65 days from the first day of mating.
 Dogs have an average gestation period of 64 days.

 ☛ Check This Out: Dog Gestation Calculator and Chart